 Do you know what all of these foot conditions have in common?
 They can be treated and prevented by providing children with the correct pair of shoes.
 There will be certain cases in which the child might need to wear an orthotic in addition to supportive shoes.

-Most children foot problems arise when they have flat feet and when their feet and legs don’t align properly which is often referred as in-toeing or out-toeing.
+Most children’s foot problems arise when they have flat feet and when their feet and legs don’t align properly which is often referred to as in-toeing or out-toeing.
 When children are growing, the normal development of the pelvis and the spine will suffer if there is a foot imbalance.

-Let me show you how the feet of a flat-footed child look like when they come in contact with the ground.
-Let’s take a look at a picture of a flat footed child walking to school, do you notice how the child’s feet are collapsing and turning inwards as soon as they come in contact with the ground?
+Let me show you how the foot of a flat-footed child look like when they come in contact with the ground.
+Let’s take a look at a picture of a flat-footed child walking to school, do you notice how the child’s feet are collapsing and turning inwards as soon as they come in contact with the ground?

 Evaluating Your Child’s Feet – In Less than 10 Minutes!